lixingguang/stem/README.md

 ## Tip to trunk mapping

-Want to select a single strain from the set of contemporaneous strains that is most trunk-linke in its evolution.
+Want to select a single strain from the set of contemporaneous strains that is most trunk-like in its evolution.
 Here, we pick an index for the initial stem taxon from this set and operate on this index to choose new stems over the MCMC.

 ![](figures/futuretree.png)